ibm-cloud-docs/assistant/skill-dialog-add.md

 ### Troubleshooting skill import issues
 {: #skill-dialog-add-import-errors}

+Here are some solutions to typical import issues:

-If you get the message, `Error.
+- If you get the message, `Error.
 Should NOT be shorter than 1 character`, then check whether your skill has a name.
 If not, add one.

+- The `@sys-person` and `@sys-location` system entities are no longer supported.
+If the skill you are importing references them in its dialog, an error is displayed.
+Remove these system entities from your dialog.

-If you receive a message that says the skill contains artifacts that exceed the limits imposed by your service plan, complete the following steps to import the skill successfully:
+- If you receive a message that says the skill contains artifacts that exceed the limits imposed by your service plan, complete the following steps to import the skill successfully:

   1. Purchase a plan with higher artifact limits.
   1. Create a service instance in the new plan.
   1. Import the skill to the new service instance.
-1. Make edits to the skill such that it meets the artifact limit requirements for the plan you want to use going forward.
+  1. If you don't want to keep the higher-level plan, make edits to the skill such that it meets the artifact limit requirements for the plan you want to use going forward.

        For information about how to decrease the number of dialog nodes, see [How many nodes are in my dialog?](/docs/assistant?topic=assistant-dialog-tasks#dialog-tasks-count-nodes).
   1. Export the edited skill by downloading it.
   1. Try again to import the edited skill into the original service instance on the plan you want.

 ### Adding the skill to an assistant
 {: #skill-dialog-add-to-assistant}